DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

 Hash Library
 ============

-The Intel® DPDK provides a Hash Library for creating hash table for fast lookup.
+The DPDK provides a Hash Library for creating hash table for fast lookup.
 The hash table is a data structure optimized for searching through a set of entries that are each identified by a unique key.
-For increased performance the Intel® DPDK Hash requires that all the keys have the same number of bytes which is set at the hash creation time.
+For increased performance the DPDK Hash requires that all the keys have the same number of bytes which is set at the hash creation time.

 Hash API Overview
 -----------------